danielschwartz4/CS279/HW2/README.md

 1. Clone github repo
 2. Navigate to the main.dart file in the lib directory
 3. Run the file by clicking the "Run Code" arrow button in vscode on any device interface
+4. Interface with the app by adding, checking, and deleting notes

 You will see folders for each device type which are generated on flutter app creation.
-They all include boiler plate for what that app must include, and then they include a reference to the flutter dart code. the important code is in the lib folder.
+They all include boiler plate for what that app must include, and then they also importantly include a reference to the flutter dart code.
+The important code is in the lib folder.

 Reflection: What are the significant software concepts that this combination of technologies has that each previous set of technologies did not?
 Or that they handle significantly differently?